 I’m sure you have as it’s the most common recommended serving size given verbally and on almost every single brand of creatine monohydrate you can purchase.

-A creatine dosage is commonly between 2-25 grams a day (5 gram is an average recommended amount) depending on your body weight, the stage you are in and any special circumstances.
+Dosage is commonly between 2-25 grams a day (5 gram is an average recommended amount) depending on your body weight, the stage you are in, and any special circumstances.

-Read comment section on dosage argument HERE !
+Read the comment section on the dosage argument HERE !

-The more muscle mass you have, the greater the requirement for creatine.
+The more muscle mass you have, the greater the requirement for creatine supplements.

 To date, there’s been no negative effects reported by such a higher dosage so there’s no real reason to change it.

 Keep in mind that almost every study to date has not measured the long term effects of a 5 gram a day creatine dosage.

 It’s just nobody has any negative consequences yet after 15 or more years being on the market so it’s generally accepted as safe.

 Why Almost Everybody Says 5 Grams of Creatine per Day

 The 5 gram daily maintenance dose that every company says to take and almost every fitness professional asked will tell you is the daily dosage is wrong.